Ligusticum (Chuan Xiong)

-Key TCM Actions & Medicinal Uses: Invigorates Qi and Blood: Often used to relieve symptoms related to menstruation (cramping, headaches, nausea, late start) and general gynecological disorders.
-Also angina, coronary and cerebral ischemia.
-Relieves Pain and Inflammation: even associated with traumatic injuries.
-Dispels Wind: a leading herb for any externally contracted wind disorder characterized by headache, dizziness or painful obstruction.
+Medicinal Uses: Often used to relieve symptoms related to menstruation (cramping, headaches, nausea, or late starting menses) and other general gynecological disorders.
+It also treats angina, coronary, cerebral ischemia, and traumatic injuries.
+A leading herb for any externally contracted Wind disorder characterized by headache, dizziness, neck and shoulder spasms, or painful obstruction.

-Alkaloid (Tetramethylpyrazine), Ferulic acid (a phenolic compound), Chrysophanol, Sedanoic acid, Essential oils (Ligustilide and Butylphthalide).
+Key Constituents: Alkaloid (Tetramethylpyrazine), Ferulic acid (a phenolic compound), Chrysophanol, Sedanoic acid, Essential oils (Ligustilide and Butylphthalide)

 Move Blood and Qi

-A highly aromatic herb use by the Chinese to move Blood (Xue) and Qi, as well as warm the meridians, protect blood and cool excess fire.
+A highly aromatic herb used by the Chinese to move Blood and Qi, as well as warm the meridians, protect blood, and cool excess fire.

 Cleanse the Liver